 ~ Other folks prominently featured in the film are Arthur Hull of Village Music Circles who has taught over 25,000 people to lead drum circles.
 Christine Stevens is a world renowned music therapist and developed the HealthRhythms protocol.
 Massamba Diop has been playing talking drum since he was a little boy and has played with Baba Maal for over 30 years.
 He is the lead musician for the Black Panther soundtrack and was Craig's host in Senegal, West Africa.

 Using a grassroots distribution network, (that would be you), we are offering the opportunity to screen this film in your community.
 The idea is to show the film, then do a drum circle or drumming demo to give the audience an opportunity to experience what they just witnessed in the film.
 It's perfect for conferences, schools, universities and community events.
 Please click on the Contact page and reach out to us.
 We'll set you up with promotional materials and DVDs to sell and perhaps arrange a Directors Talk with Craig Norton.

 The film is available streaming and DVD.
 Visit the Purchase page for details.

-You can help us out by making a contribution to the GoFundMe.
-We are truly grateful to all those who are chipping in to help bring this project to the world.
+We are truly grateful to all those who chipped in to our GoFundMe campaign to help bring this project to the world.
 Every Drum Circle Facilitator, Music Therapist/educator will benefit from seeing and sharing this film!

 "Craig Norton’s inspiring documentary is an educational view of the amazing array of uses of group rhythm based events in our modern society today.
 This film shows you the application of rhythm care programs led by professionals who are facilitating human potential through rhythm.
 Rhythms of Life will not only educate and entertain the general public, it will also inspire anyone who is already on the path to becoming a professional drum circle facilitator."